 You’ll need to build out these premium visibility areas where only your sponsored advertising sponsors can show ads.
 But you’re free to devise ways to show more than one sponsor via timed ad changes.
 This allows you to maximize the same spot for multiple sponsors and rack up more native advertising opportunities.

 Let prospective premium-space sponsors know they were selected for quality.
 You wouldn’t want the worst product as a long-term sponsor usually – you’d want the best, right?
-So pitch to those companies who would look good as sponsors on your magazine website or digital ad space.
+The very cream of the top tier of the best revenue streams for online magazines will always include quality long term sponsors because they have an investment in being associated with your niche.
+So pitch to those companies who make the most sense as niche sponsors on your magazine website or digital ad space.
 It should feel like a match made in heaven for both parties.

 Image example from ShareThrough

-If sponsorships are too much work at this stage of your magazine bandwidth, or you just want additional revenue streams, native advertising might be for you.
+If sponsorships are too much work at this stage of your magazine bandwidth, or you just want additional revenue streams to monetize an online magazine, native advertising might be for you.

 Native advertising is a paid media ad that has an experience that follows the natural form and function of the user experience of its surrounding environment.
 So on a video site, some of the videos are paid advertisements.
 On a magazine website, some of the articles might be paid advertorials – an informational section of your magazine to devote to a product or service of likely interest to your audience and that allows the advertiser new exposure or in-depth coverage of their product.